The Man Who Caught Adolf Eichmann

 From 2006 to 2009, he served in Israel’s parliament, the Knesset, before retiring to a life of sculpting.
 In 2010, he said of his career, “In principle, when there is a war on terror you conduct it without principles.
 You simply fight it.”

-Eitan passed away earlier this year at the age of 92 in his homeland, the Holy Land, and was buried in Netanya.
+Eitan passed away at the age of 92 in his homeland, the Holy Land, and was buried in Netanya.